Smoked brisket is without a doubt one of my favorite foods on the planet. When made just right, the flavors and tenderness are out of this world.

 When it comes to knives, the Swiss Army brand is probably the most recognizable in the world.
 Even people who never use knives are familiar with Swiss Army.

 The Victorinox Swiss Army Fibrox Pro Slicing Knife is most definitely worthy of the Swiss Army name and reputation.
 The Fibrox Pro isn’t priced in the bargain bucket, but anybody who spends time in the kitchen knows that a great knife is always worth it.
-All around and value wise, it’s the best brisket knife on the market.
+All around and value wise, it’s definitely one of the best brisket knife options on the market.

 It’s 12 inches long with a narrow shape and rounded end.
 The design is lightweight and well balanced.
 You won’t have to worry about shredding fibers with the sharp, precise Granton blade.
 Smaller, thinner, and more uniform brisket slices are made very easy with this knife.